rhyslwells/Data-Archive/content/uncleaned/Naive Bayes.md

   - ml
 ---

-Can values for X,y be categroical ? [[Encode categorical features]]
+Can values for X,y be categroical ? [[Encoding Categorical Variables]]

 BernoulliNB()